Get your first PAIR for £71 with code GETPAIR

 A progressive prescription will have an ADD value.
 This is used when you require a prescription for both distance and reading meaning it is for progressives.
 It is shown as an ADD value with a plus (+) sign with a number.

-The way we are measuring the segment height is by adding 4mm to the center point of the specific frame’s lens height.
+The way we are measuring the viewing zones is by adding 4mm to the center point of the specific frame’s lens height.
 I.e. the lens height of the Twain is 36mm, so the center point is at 18mm and the segment height is 18mm + 4mm = 22mm.
 What this means is that the beginning of the progressive addition on the lens will begin at 22mm from the bottom of the lens.
 Anything below this area will be where the customer looks to see intermediate and near areas.
 Above this area is where the user will look to see farther distances.

 Now, do you feel like an expert on all things concerning progressive lenses?
 If not no worries, that’s what we’re here for.
 If you have any further questions, please don’t hesitate to email us at [email protected] or talk to your eye doctor!